sermon: Values and Conversion

-You know what I'm talking about here.
-I'm talking about unity within the Church of the Great God.
+You know what I am talking about here.
+I am talking about unity within the Church of the Great God.
 Are we sure that we all have the same values?
-I know that we don't.
-And that's understandable, because all of us are on the road to conversion.
+I know that we do not.
+And that is understandable, because all of us are on the road to conversion.
 We are converted, but we are in different stages of the development of that conversion.
 Sometimes this brings us into conflict with one another because we put a different emphasis, different weight, and different degree of value upon one thing than somebody else might.

-And then, what does that make us do?
-Well, if nature has it's usual way, we try to impress upon somebody else what we value as being right.
+Then, what does that make us do?
+Well, if nature has its usual way, we try to impress upon somebody else what we value as being right.
 Now it may be.
-I'm not saying that it is wrong.
-I'm saying that it may be the value you have is right, and somebody else is wrong.
-But, if somebody doesn't watch out, and the person who is right is trying to impress upon somebody else who has a different value on a thing, it can very quickly escalate, and the passions increase, and somebody gets deeply offended.
+I am not saying that it is wrong.
+I am saying that it may be the value you have is right, and somebody else is wrong.
+But, if somebody does not watch out, and the person who is right is trying to impress upon somebody else who has a different value on a thing, it can very quickly escalate, and the passions increase, and somebody gets deeply offended.

 What does he tell you here?
 All this aimless wandering that was in the few verses before this shows that flesh is on a trajectory—a wandering trajectory—toward death.
 All flesh is as grass!
 And as long as we are on that trajectory, we are going to be like the grass.
 We are going to die.

-Now since God's word is spirit and is life (John 6:62-63) and is always true, His values will produce freedom from death.
-Isn't that what you want?
+Now since God's Word is spirit and is life (John 6:62-63) and is always true, His values will produce freedom from death.
+Is that not what you want?
 You better believe it!
 Because, it is those who possess the values of God to whom God is going to give life.

-We have found that this is not easy, because our heart will rise to defend and protect what it already holds to be of value, whether it is gold, silver, home, family, etc., etc. So, when we really repent, we are giving up something that our heart values very highly, and that's what makes it so rough.
-It doesn't matter what it is.
+We have found that this is not easy, because our heart will rise to defend and protect what it already holds to be of value, whether it is gold, silver, home, family, etc., etc. So, when we really repent, we are giving up something that our heart values very highly, and that is what makes it so rough.
+It does n't matter what it is.
 If our heart values it highly, it is going to be tough to overcome it.

-Now in Mark the 10th chapter is a very interesting encounter that Jesus had that you will recognize immediately about the rich young ruler.
+In Mark 10 is a very interesting encounter that Jesus had that you will recognize immediately about the rich young ruler.
 There is a lesson there that we need to extract from it.
-Mark 10:17-

-There was recognition in the man that he didn't have eternal life.
+There was recognition in the man that he did not have eternal life.

 And, Jesus went on to encourage them,

-Now the unstated lesson here to you and me is that we are all rich.
-I'm not talking about rich in money.
-Remember what I've been leading up to here.
+The unstated lesson here to you and me is that we are all rich.
+I am not talking about rich in money.
+Remember what I have been leading up to here.
 A thing is important to us to the degree that our heart values it.
-So what I'm talking about here is not necessarily money.
+So what I am talking about here is not necessarily money.
 It can be an attitude.
 It can be some other thing than money.
 It can be a car, a job, accreditation by society, status in society, the acclaim of other people, a friendship with the community, or others in the world, or the acclaim of others important to you who might manipulate things for you so that you can have other things.
 It can be a way of doing things.
-It doesn't have to be money.
+It does not have to be money.
 All of us are rich in something.

 We are rich in what we highly value because we are the ones who have place the value on it.
 It is important to us.
 And if what we value is not in agreement with God's value, it is going to make it just as difficult to repent of as it was for this young man who valued money.

-Now I want you to see how far off base this young man was in his values.
+I want you to see how far off base this young man was in his values.
 Jesus' response of quoting 5 of the commandments is in turn answered by the young man as having done all these things.
-Now Jesus didn't dispute that his answer was correct on the surface.
-He hadn't murdered, committed adultery, or fornication, and as far as it appeared on the surface, he was legally righteous—he was blameless before the law.
+Now Jesus did not dispute that his answer was correct on the surface.
+He had not murdered, committed adultery, or fornication, and as far as it appeared on the surface, he was legally righteous—he was blameless before the law.

 I bring this up because you will sometimes hear people say, "The Bible says that I have to love people, but it doesn't say I have to like them."
 But, brethren, this begs the issue.
 The attitude is wrong.
 What it is saying in reality is that "I will meet the letter of the law, but not its spirit."
 It is saying that "I value God's values to a limited extent, but not to their full intent."